-Lovisa’s parent were nobles from Narva, Swedish Estonia.
+Lovisa’s parents were nobles from Narva, Swedish Estonia.
 In 1704, when Lovisa was a child, her city was attacked by the Russians.
 Her father was in charge of defending the city, but it fell.
 And Russian soldiers plundered the city.
-One of them took the seven-year old girl as booty.
+One of them took seven-year-old Lovisa as booty.

 Later on, another Russian soldier decided that the pretty girl would make the perfect gift for his general.
-So he wrestled Lovisa from her previous owner and sent her to Russian prince Anikita Repnin.
+So he wrestled Lovisa from her previous owner and sent her, as a gift, to Russian Prince Anikita Repnin.

 A turn for the worse

 The silver lining is that Tobolsk was full of Swedish prisoners of war.
-They befriended the girl and found out that her parents were alive and among the prisoners, although they lived in another Russian city, Solikamsk.
+The Swedes befriended the girl.
+And they asked around and found out that her parents were alive.
+They, too, were prisoners, although they lived in another Russian city, Solikamsk.

 Three years later, when the Great Northern War ended, the Russian government released the Swedish prisoners.
-So the family was able to return to Sweden.
+So Lovisa’s family was able to return to Sweden.

 Lovisa von Burghausen’s account of her years as a slave is kept in the National Archives, in Sweden.